jkorab/smx-application-plugins/README.md

 Repeat again for a flight number starting with "DE" and installing the `flights-plugin-german-airline` feature.

 Voila!
-Hot deployable integration (as a service).
+Hot deployable integrations as plugins.

 Next steps
 ==========